bmonish/ios-learning/Combine-UIKit/UsingPublishedAttribute/README.md

 }
 ```

 Finally we just need to use our `validToSubmit` publisher and see whether the `saveButton` should be enabled or not.
-Our publisher provides the boolean which we are assigning to the `.isEnabled` property of the `saveButton`.
+For that Our publisher provides a boolean which we are assigning to the `.isEnabled` property of the `saveButton`.

 ```swift
 buttonSubscriber = validToSubmit